Aksel68/AOMUSE-2020-project/README.md

   - [Delete](https://github.com/AxlKings/AOMUSE-2020-project#delete)
 - [Create a Backup](https://github.com/AxlKings/AOMUSE-2020-project#create-a-backup)
 ## Requirements
-For the execution of the script its neccesary:
+For the execution of the script its necessary:
 - [MariaDB](https://mariadb.org/)

 It also uses the next libraries: